Back to school asthma

 - Children mix with others and there is an inevitable spreading of viruses

-From 350 respondents to our parent/carer online survey in November 2016, you told us,
+From 350 respondents to Asthma Australia’s parent/carers online survey in November 2016:

 - 74% said their child had two or more asthma flare-ups per year

 - 58% had talked to their child’s teacher at the start of each school year

 - 21% had not provided the school with a spare puffer and spacer

 - 22% had not provided the school with an Asthma Plan

 - 87% were confident their child’s teacher is able to deal with an asthma flare-up

 Back to school asthma plan